![]() |

 CONTINUED GROWTH IN THE 21st CENTURY ![]()

 Fairside Park Playground was built in 2000 by community volunteers during -a five day makeover coordinated by the Rotary Club and the Lawrenceburg Parks and Recreation Department.
 Twenty-four hour lighting was installed the following year.
 Improved food court lighting with permanent electrical connections and a major lighting upgrade for the arena was completed in 2001.
+The fair office was upgraded to the Middle Tennessee District Fair operations building in 2002.
+The building was dedicated in memory of long time Rotarian J. W. Durham following his death in 2011.

 A hard surface for the carnival midway and heavy equipment parking was constructed in 2006.
 The Weathers Court outdoor basketball facility was dedicated in 2007, and nearly 100 trees were planted in 2008.
 Land adjacent to the old National Guard Armory was purchased in 2009 and lighting upgrades at the front of the park were completed in 2011.
 An illuminated sign with electronic message board was installed in 2015 and upgraded to a larger entrance billboard in 2022.
 Additional trees were planted at the park and adjacent properties in 2017-18.
 In 2024, Rotary purchased two additional tracts of land along Jackson Street which, when combined with land purchased by the City of Lawrenceburg, extended the northern boundary of the park along road frontage.
 Over the years, land acquisitions have increased the size of Lawrenceburg Rotary Park to approximately 28 acres.